gweezini/SamaSave/README.md

 - Community-driven motivation

 ### 💳 7.
 Smart Card Linkage (GXBank Ecosystem Integration)
-To bridge the gap between savings and real-world spending, SamaSave allows users to link their physical or virtual GX Card directly to a specific Sync-Pocket.
+To bridge the gap between savings and real-world spending, SamaSave allows users to link their physical or virtual GX Card directly to a specific SamaSave Pocket.

 - Dynamic Payment Routing: Going on the Japan Trip?
 Link your card to the "Japan Trip 2026" pocket.
 All card swipes will prioritize deducting from this specific pocket rather than your main account balance.
 - Seamless Ecosystem: This demonstrates a direct open-banking integration, allowing users to spend the money they've saved collectively without manually transferring funds back and forth.